mtliba/Creating-a-Containerized-Web-Application-with-docker-compose/README.md

 ```shell
 git clone https://github.com/mtliba/Creating-a-Containerized-Web-Application-with-docker-compose.git
 ```
-run the fellowing command :
+* run the fellowing command :
 In a terminal window from the folder in which you added docker-compose.yml file
 ```shell
 docker-compose up --build
 ```
+* go to you browser and check : http://localhost:8000

-to stop all services :
+* to stop all services :

 ```shell
 docker-compose down
 ```
-to list images :
+* to list images :

 ```shell
 docker image ls
 ```
-to list Containers :
+* to list Containers :

 ```shell
 docker container ls -a